donapieppo/ad2Gnu/README.md

 # AD2Gnu

-a library (ruby gem) and some scripts to copy Active Diretory accounts to openldap accounts.
+A library (ruby gem) and some scripts to copy Active Diretory accounts to openldap accounts.

 ## Why